apoorvsat/Data-Camp-SQL-Projects-Solutions/Analyzing Students Mental Health/README.md

 ![mental image](mental.png)

-This repository contains the solutions to the SQL Project- Analyzing Students' Mental Health available on DataCamp.
-[Click here]("https://projects.datacamp.com/projects/1906") to view the complete project on DataCamp's website.
+This repository contains the solutions to the SQL Project- Analyzing Students' Mental Health available on DataCamp. <a href = "https://projects.datacamp.com/projects/1593">Click here</a> to access the complete project on DataCamp's website.

 ---
 # Project Overview: